Saez-Rodriguez Group

 Professional Career

-2021-present Postdoctoral research fellow at Heidelberg University Clinic, Heidelberg, Germany
+2021-present Postdoctoral research fellow at Heidelberg University Hospital, Heidelberg, Germany

 2020-2021 Postdoctoral research fellow at Goethe-University, Frankfurt, Germany and Hebrew University, Jerusalem, Israel